Image

 How does it work?

-• an online course
+• Enrolling in an online course

-• acquiring technical equipment integral to the creation of a specified new work or livestreaming opportunity (e.g., LED lighting panels or camera)
+• Acquiring technical equipment integral to the creation of a specified new work or livestreaming opportunity (e.g., LED lighting panels or camera)

-• a self-directed composition project that would benefit from a period of rehearsal, workshopping or collaboration with a musician(s), ensemble or other artistic collaborator (e.g., visual artist, other performing artist)
+• Developing a self-directed composition project that would benefit from a period of rehearsal, workshopping or collaboration with a musician(s), ensemble or other artistic collaborator (e.g., visual artist, other performing artist)

-• undertaking a recording of existing work with one or more musicians
+• Undertaking a recording of existing work with one or more musicians

 Who can apply?

 The Essentials Fund is open to any composer, music creator or artist working creatively with music and sound.
-To be eligible you must:

 • Be based in the UK

-• Be aged 18 or over
+• Be aged 18 or over by the application deadline

 • Not be in full or part-time education (in any subject) at the point of applying